luluu9/OpenGLLearning/README.md

 # OpenGL Learning Application

-An interactive educational desktop application for Windows that allows users to learn the basics of 3D graphics rendering using OpenGL.
-The application demonstrates key stages of the rendering pipeline: geometry processing, shaders, lighting, and object transformations.
+An interactive educational desktop application for Windows that allows users to learn and experiment with modern 3D graphics rendering techniques using OpenGL.
+The application demonstrates key stages of the rendering pipeline: geometry processing, tessellation, shaders, lighting, and object transformations.

 ## Features